-If you’re thousands of miles away and getting ready to ‘meet’ a potential employer, it can be difficult to feel confident and to make sure you come across as yourself.
+If you’re thousands of miles away and getting ready to ‘meet’ a potential employer, it can be difficult to feel confident from and to make sure you come across as yourself.

-Preparing for your Skype interview
+Preparing for your video interview

 First things first: make sure the technology works!
 Arrange to Skype one of your friends, so you know how to make the video chat go smoothly.
 It would be worth making and accepting the call so you’re comfortable either way